SEEF Grant Guidelines

 1.1.10.
 Other areas determined by the Panel.

 2.1.
-SEEF is funded out of the Student Services and Amenities Fee (“SSAF”), which is allocated by the Pro Vice-Chancellor (University Experience) in consultation with the students of the ANU.
+SEEF is funded out of the Student Services and Amenities Fee (“SSAF”), which is allocated by the ANU in consultation with students.

 2.2.
 SEEF operates according to these Guidelines.